 The Battle of Hastings is also an instance of the ex post facto interpretation of cosmic events by historical ones, specifically the re-appearance of Halley’s Comet in the spring of the fateful year.
 [Ian Ridpath’s A Comet Called Halley gives more astronomical information, but Alasdair Wilkins at Gizmodo cites Eilmer of Malmesbury’s bitter reading of the comet’s political significance – to my way of thinking, also attributing to it the recurrent predations of the Vikings, who had finally suffered defeat by Harold at the Battle of Stamford Bridge just days earlier.]

 [*Originally published October 14, 2016, the 950th anniversary of the historic battle, with this paragraph – clearly, pre-pandemic:

 The holiday will be better celebrated this weekend with a re-enactment, which will not change but rather commemorate the course of history (for details, see Historia Vivens).

-I realize this year, in which I became officially old, that I will almost certainly not live long enough to celebrate the battle’s millennial anniversary.
+I realized in 2021, the year I became officially old, that I would almost certainly not live long enough to celebrate the battle’s millennial anniversary.
 Although the 975th might not be out of the question.]